-- Paradigm of the appraisal and the tax on land, with a priority of the land as wealth inherited from feudalism.
-It is not surprising that this approach has lasted so long in Latin America, considering that even after the independence of these countries of Spain, the economic model continued to be the adaptation of feudalism come with colonization.
-In the infographic this is the first piece of the puzzle, the tax cadastre as a basic application.
+- Paradigm of the appraisal and the tax on land, with a priority of the land as a wealth inherited from feudalism.
+It is not surprising that this approach has lasted so long in Latin America, considering that even after the independence of these countries from Spain, the economic model continued to be the adaptation of feudalism that came with colonization.
+In the infographic this is the first piece of the puzzle, the fiscal cadastre as a basic application.

-- Paradigm of the land market, with an evolution of comfort as meaning of the earth.
+- Paradigm of the land market, with an evolution of comfort as the meaning of the earth.
 This came with the industrial revolution between 1800 and 1950.
-Many of the classical foundations of the land continue to be based on this paradigm of the land market, hence the piece contributed at that time was the legal cadastre as an application complementary to the fiscal aspect.
+Many of the classical foundations of land continue to be based on that paradigm of the land market, hence the piece provided at that time was the legal cadastre as a complementary application to the fiscal aspect.

-- Paradigm of land administration, with a vision of the earth as a resource.
-This arose with the new visions of postwar reconstruction, just when many public institutions had interesting renovations, including Cadastre and Registry.
-These were important years for the Book-based Register, passing to media such as microfilm and, in the case of Cadastre, the influence of international resources supported the modernization of cadastral techniques, especially with national security interests associated with the Cold War.
-As a result, the economic cadastre piece modernizes valuation mechanisms that range from simplified models in Anglo-Saxon contexts to complexes based on replacement cost and depreciation curves that they persist until these days in many Latin American countries.
+- Paradigm of land administration, with a vision of the land as a resource.
+This came about with the new visions of postwar reconstruction, just when many public institutions had interesting renovations, including Cadastre and Registry.
+These were important years for the Book-based Registry, moving to media such as microfilming, and in the case of Cadastre, the influence of international resources supported the modernization of cadastral techniques, especially with national security interests associated with the cold war.
+As a result, the economic cadastre piece modernizes appraisal mechanisms that range from simplified models in Anglo-Saxon contexts to complex models based on replacement cost and depreciation curves that they persist until these days in many Latin American countries.

-- Paradigm of sustainable development, with the earth as a limited common resource.
-This is born with the information revolution, at the beginning of the 80 decade, where the possibility of digital tools could replace the map and the digital file, assuming consultations and interrelation with other interested cadastral information.
-Similarly, the interest in an integration between Cadastre and Registry beyond the collaboration and exchange of data, the simplification towards the citizen through the integration of processes.
-The latter went from perversions that had to be collected all in sheet-size tokens «borges»Until ideas of putting a cable between Cadastre and Registry so that they were connected.
-Understanding that multifinity is in the integrality of the value chain of the land administration and not in the capture phase has been painful to this day; to the detriment of the citizen that what he expects is better services.
+- Paradigm of sustainable development, with land as a limited common resource.
+This was born with the information revolution, at the beginning of the 80s, where the possibility of digital tools could replace the map and the digital file, assuming consultations and interrelation with other interested parties in cadastral information.
+In the same way, the interest in an integration between Cadastre and Registry beyond collaboration and data exchange, simplification towards the citizen through the integration of processes.
+The latter went from perversions that had to be collected all in sheet-size tokens «borges»To ideas of putting a cable between Cadastre and Registry so that they were connected.
+Understanding that multipurpose is in the integrality of the land administration value chain and not in the capture phase has been painful until today; to the detriment of the citizen who expects better services.

 Land Registry 2014

-In this last context Cadastro 2014 was born.
-In the mid-nineties, the International Federation of Geometry (FIG) makes one of its best bets to revitalize its role, supporting the initiative that raised how the Cadastre should be within the next 20 years.
-This leads to consider the best practices and trends that were being applied worldwide, for land administration; with a projection of how the Cadastre could be in 2014.
+In this last context, Cadastre 2014 was born.
+In the mid-nineties the International Federation of Geometricians (FIG) made one of its best bets to revitalize its role, supporting the initiative that considered how the Cadastre should be within the next 20 years.
+This leads us to consider the best practices and trends that were being applied worldwide, for land administration; with a projection of how the Cadastre could be in 2014.

-From this appeared a document of philosophical foundation that for many today might seem too obvious, however we talk about 1994, time when the initiative began and was published in 1998.
-For 1994 was just a promise Windows 95, we used Windows 3.11 for groups, AutoCAD R13 of that simulation of windows that did not like so much before the habit of dark screen of the R12, Microstation SE on a classic Clipper Ustation executing on exuberant but expensive Intergraph equipment; free software was a fallacy of nerds and the Internet worked from so-called portals such as Yahoo, Lycos, Excite and Altavista, which had to be accessed from an Internet cafe or with the chirp of a modem connected to the landline.
+From this appeared a document with a philosophical foundation that for many today might seem too obvious, however we are talking about 1994, the time when the initiative began and was published in 1998.
+For 1994 Windows 95 was hardly a promise, we used Windows 3.11 for groups AutoCAD R13 of that simulation of windows that did not like so much before the habit of dark screen of the R12, Microstation SE on a classic Clipper Ustation running on exuberant but expensive Intergraph equipment; Free software was a nerd fallacy and the Internet worked from so-called portals such as Yahoo, Lycos, Excite and Altavista that had to be accessed from an Internet cafe or with the screeching of a modem connected to the landline phone.